icon

 Seniors Explore Club: Bendigo Heritage & Growth

 A Journey Through the Golden City Escape the city and join the Seniors Explore Club for a captivating two-hour tour of Bendigo, hosted by Seniors in Melbourne and Transport Victoria.
 Led by expert guide Paul Daffey, we’ll delve into the rich history of one of Victoria’s fastest-growing regional hubs, tracing its journey from a gold-rush boomtown to a vibrant modern destination.
 From the majestic architecture of the Shamrock Hotel to the hidden gems of Chancery Lane, this tour highlights the stories galore embedded in Bendigo’s historic streetscapes and its famous rail line.
-Tour Highlights: • Architectural Grandeur: Marvel at St Paul’s Cathedral and the ornate Bendigo Town Hall. • Local Legends: Hear the history behind Gillie’s Pies and the evolving retail heart of the city. • Scenic Views: Enjoy the gorgeous views and gold-era charm of Pall Mall. • Relax halfway through with a complimentary coffee and cake at a local café Event Details: • When: Saturday 6 June • Times: 11:00am and 2:00pm • Meeting Point: Front of Bendigo Train Station (Perfect for those arriving by V/Line!) • Duration: 2 hours (includes refreshments) • Cost: Free • Capacity: Strictly limited to 15 people.
+Tour Highlights: • Architectural Grandeur: Marvel at St Paul’s Cathedral and the ornate Bendigo Town Hall. • Local Legends: Hear the history behind Gillie’s Pies and the evolving retail heart of the city. • Scenic Views: Enjoy the gorgeous views and gold-era charm of Pall Mall. • Relax halfway through with a complimentary coffee and cake at a local café Event Details: • When: Sunday 14 June • Times: 11:00am and 2:00pm • Meeting Point: The foyer of Bendigo Train Station • Duration: 2 hours (includes refreshments) • Cost: Free • Capacity: Strictly limited to 15 people.
 Discover why Bendigo is a place worth travelling for.
 Reserve your spot now!
-This tour is a proud partnership with Seniors in Melbourne and Transport Victoria.
+This tour is a proud partnership between Seniors in Melbourne and Transport Victoria.
 Seniors myki card holders can now travel free on weekends, Victoria wide.
 For more information visit www.transport.vic.gov.au/myki.

 Bendigo Train Station